 In order to facilitate future clinical research into this condition then the largest centres should collaborate closely.
 Both national and international disease registers should be established in order to better understand the epidemiology of this novel condition.
 National and international registers will enable the identification of the largest centres with the highest incidence and prevalence, but more importantly identify those centres with low or zero prevalence.
 This will enable targeted education to be focused upon these centres as undoubtedly this represents missed or misinterpreted diagnoses.

 With recent research highlighting that up to half of patients presenting with acute food bolus obstruction fulfil the diagnostic criteria for EoE, formal protocols should be implemented to ensure that patients undergo oesophageal biopsy at the time of disimpaction to exclude EoE.
 In a number of countries where the management of acute food bolus obstruction is managed by specialties with little or no knowledge of the existence of this condition this will require collaborative links to be forged between gastroenterology, ENT and surgical colleagues as appropriate.
 Ensuring these patients undergo oesophageal biopsy is likely to result in a significant increase in the incidence of EoE and sufficient resources should be in place in order to cope.
 This will require dissemination of the existence of this condition into primary care.

-Summary : Hurdles and Solutions

-1 Difficulties assessing disease severity :

-Assess the use of HRQOL questionnaires as an additional tool to guide the need for therapy, assess those who have responded well to therapy.

-Further research into biomarkers of disease activity and how they can be used to assess the effectiveness of therapy in the acute phase of treatment and also in the long term.

-2 Management algorithm

-Formal pathways for the management of acute food bolus obstruction.

-Randomised controlled trials of new agents (IL-13, Il-5 and CRTH-2 Antagonists)

-3 Understanding disease epidemiology

-National and international disease registers.

-Closer links between gastroenterology / ENT / surgery

 REFERENCES